Nature Images Provide Healing, Wayfinding at Newly Remodeled Fulton State Hospital

 “For years, despite being in such a dangerous environment, staff provided some of the best psychiatric care in the country,” Missouri Department of Mental Health Director Mark Stringer said (News Tribune).
 And now the dedicated staff will finally have the resources to assist them in administering that care.

-The changes made to this mental health facility are inspiring, and it feels invigorating to be even a tiny part of that kind of transformation.
+The changes made to this mental health facility are inspiring, and it feels invigorating to be even a tiny part of that kind of transformation using art in healthcare.
 Providing imagery to help calm anxiety, pain and distress, as well as to provide comfort to those who have dedicated their time to helping those people, will have lasting effects on patients, their families and the community.

 The energy behind this project was amazing, and, at a ribbon cutting ceremony last month, Nixon described Fulton as “the finest state facility for mental patients anywhere in the United States.”
 He went on to say “My sense is this is a place that will, in the years to come, end up being a very good clinical research facility for important, cutting-edge treatments for the entire country if not the entire world” (Missourinet.com).